 Visit the rocket-park dedicated to the cities armament producing past, the wall of Celestial Hundred and a monument to victims of Chernobyl catastrophe in 1986 and about the heroism of firefighters from Dnipro

 We’ll then head to embankment called “Naberezhnaya”, Monastery Island, Taras Shevchenko Monument, who had a great contribution to the development of Ukrainian culture, then visit St.Nicolas Church and Waterfall “Porig Revuchiy” – The Roaring Rapid.

 We’ll see Taras Shevhenko’s Park, then Transfiguration Cathedral – the first building of Yekaterinoslav – city built in honor of Russian Empress Catherine the Great.

-Visit Historical Museum, Eternal flame, Diorama “The battle for Dnepr,” then walk to The Monument of Eternal Glory
+We will visit the Historical Museum, Eternal flame, Diorama of “The battle for Dnepr,” then walk to The Monument of Eternal Glory

 Have lunch at Stara Taverna restaurant nearby The Monument of Eternal Glory

 Visit the Yekaterinoslavskiy boulevard and walk along Yavornitskogo avenue to the fountain of the Muse.

 Return to the hotel for some free time.

 We’ll enjoy dinner at Pazata Hata and later drinks at the famous “Walk of Lights” party street.